Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 What Are the Current Options To Become Certified as a GLP-1 Nutrition Counseling Specialist?

-Options for official certification are popping up fast in the GLP-1 world, though.
+Options for official certification are emerging rapidly in the GLP-1 world, though.

 You probably already know that there’s practically a full alphabet soup of different nationally recognized nutrition licensing bodies… CDR, AND, CBNS, and so on.
 And that’s before you get to the less official but often influential certifications from various other specialized groups in areas like fitness nutrition, ketogenic diets, and so on.